dstore-dbap/LumberMill/lumbermill/parser/README.rst

 Encode:
 It will build a new list of source fields and create json of this list.

-At the moment only flat json files can be processed correctly.

-| **action**:          Either encode or decode data.
+|**action**:         Either encode or decode data.
-| **source_fields**:   Input fields for de/encode.
-| If encoding, you can set this field to 'all' to encode the complete event dict.
+|**source_fields**:  Input fields for de/encode.
+If encoding, you can set this field to 'all' to encode the complete event dict.
-| **target_field**:    Target field for de/encode result.
-| If decoding and target is not set, the event dict itself will be updated with decoded fields.
+|**target_field**:   Target field for de/encode result.
+If decoding and target is not set, the event dict itself will be updated with decoded fields.
-| **keep_original**:   Switch to keep or drop the original fields used in de/encoding from the event dict.
+|**keep_original**:  Switch to keep or drop the original fields used in de/encoding from the event dict.

 Configuration template: